 The staff team were found to have the right skills, qualifications and experience to meet the assessed needs of residents.
-At the time of inspection, there was one staff vacancy but this was being filled by the staff team and on occasions regular relief staff member.
+At the time of inspection, the full complement of staff were in place.

 Regulation 16: Training and staff development

 Training had been provided to staff to support them in their role and to improve outcomes for residents.
 Staff had attended all mandatory training.
 Suitable staff supervision arrangements were in place.